axibase/atsd/administration/monitoring-metrics/rule-engine.md

 This rule raises an alert if the absolute forecast deviates from the 15 minute weighted average by more than 2 standard deviations.

-Email notifications can be setup for alerts to be delivered when the rule is triggered.
+Email notifications can be setup for alerts delivered when the rule is triggered.

 ![](./images/rule_engine_atsd_jmx.png "rule_engine_atsd_jmx")

-Below is an example sent email alert if the rule is triggered.
+Below is an example email alert.

 ![](./images/alert_message_email.png "alert_message_email")